 Of course it does.
 However, over the longer term, it’s a combination of factors that impact market returns, such as inflation, interest rates, technology, oil prices, and more, not just country leadership alone.

-This field is for validation purposes and should be left unchanged.
+This article is distributed for educational purposes only and should not be considered financial advice.